Oracle Binary Encoding (OBI)

 # Reference Implementations

 OBI serialization libraries are being actively developed in multiple programming languages.
-Head over to BandChain's OBI module to see all currently available implementation.
+Head over to BandChain's OBI module to see all currently available implementations.